 So, how fast do electric wheelchairs go?
 The majority of powered wheelchairs have an average top speed of 5 miles per hour.
 But there are some models that can even go faster.
 Factors such as the weight of the wheelchair and road conditions will also be a factor in how fast a wheelchair can go.
 How strong your electric motor is and the size of your battery all play a role in electric wheelchair speed.

-Depending on what type of wheelchair you are interested in getting you may want to look for a chair that is faster than others.
+Depending on what type of wheelchair you are interested in getting you may want to look for an electric wheelchair that is faster than others.
 If you are more active you may find a faster wheelchair better for you.
 Let’s take a look at what makes a wheelchair faster in terms of components and weight.

 The main factors that result in how fast an electric wheelchair will travel